 According to the National Association of Colleges and Employers, the average starting salary for a graduate business student is $20,000 a year higher than their undergraduate counterparts.
 When most people think of an advanced business degree, an MBA tends to be what comes to mind.
 Associated with marketing moguls and CEOs alike, the MBA is a household name for those in the business world.
-However, as the number of professionals with advanced education continues to increase, specialized masters and Masters of Science (MSc) have continued to grow in popularity.
+However, as the number of professionals with advanced education continues to increase, specialised masters and Masters of Science (MSc) have continued to grow in popularity.

 So how do you know which degree is right for you?
 Let’s dive in.